 \begin{theorem} Assume \(\bar f\in BC^1\) and \(g\) is Lipschitz continuous and globally bounded.
-Then, there exists a unique solution to the Young-It\^o SDE \eqref{clt-limit}. \end{theorem} {Proof}.
-Note that \(\Psi(\cdot,y)\in BC^1\) for every \(y\) and \(\sigma\) is assmued globally bounded and Lipschtiz continous, so we could show that \(V\) is globally bounded and Lipschtiz continous.
+Then, there exists a unique solution to the Young-It\^o SDE \eqref{clt-limit0}. \end{theorem} \para{Proof}.
+Note that \(\Psi(\cdot,y)\in BC^1\) for every \(y\) and \(\sigma\) is assumed globally bounded and Lipschitz continuous, so we could show that \(V\) is globally bounded and Lipschitz continuous.
 The existence of the weak solution and uniqueness in law implies the existence of strong solution, which comes from the Yamada-Watanabe theorem.
-So the existence and uniqueness of the solution could be shown at \cite[Theorem 2.2]{Nualart03092008}.\\
+So the existence and uniqueness of the solution could be shown at \cite[Theorem 2.2]{Nualart03092008}.

-To show Theorem \ref{clt1}, the strategy in our proof is as below\\ \begin{itemize} \item Firstly, we aim to show that \(\{z^\epsilon\}_{\epsilon \in (0,1]}\) is a relatively compact set of stochastic processes.
-With the embedding between different H\"older continuous space, the tightness of the law of \(z^\epsilon\) with H\"older topology is arrived. \item Then, with Prokhorov's theorem, for any sequence of the law of \(z^\epsilon\), there exists a subsequence which weakly converges to a some limit probability. \item To apply Skorokhod's theorem, we introduce a new probability space with the same notation (for the sake of simplicity).
-Then there exists a subsequence of $\{z^\epsilon\}_{0<\epsilon\le 1}$ converges some limit with H\"older topology almost surely.
-(Here, little H\"older space is needed since it is separable and complete but the H\"older space is not separable.) \item Finally, we will show that any limit satisfies \eqref{Solution_Limit} with uniform topology.
-Due to the pathwise uniqueness in uniform topology, then the convergence in $C([0,T], \mathbb{R}^n)$ is arrived. \end{itemize}
+To show Theorem \ref{clt1}, the strategy in our proof is as below. \begin{itemize} \item We first aim to show that the family $\{z^\epsilon\}_{\epsilon \in (0,1]}$ is relatively compact as a set of stochastic processes.
+By virtue of the embedding between different H\"older continuous spaces, we obtain the tightness of the laws of $z^\epsilon$ in the H\"older topology. \item Then, by Prokhorov's theorem, every sequence of the laws of $z^\epsilon$ admits a subsequence that converges weakly to some limiting probability measure. \item To apply Skorokhod's theorem, we introduce a new probability space (keeping the same notation for simplicity).
+Then there exists a subsequence of $\{z^\epsilon\}_{0<\epsilon\le 1}$ that converges almost surely to some limit in the H\"older topology.
+(Here, the little H\"older space is needed because it is separable and complete, whereas the usual H\"older space is not separable.) \item Finally, we show that any such limit satisfies \eqref{Solution_Limit} in the uniform topology.
+By pathwise uniqueness in the uniform topology, the convergence in $C([0,T], \mathbb{R}^n)$ follows. \end{itemize}